mandatoryhashtags/Gen6/gen6/Veilbound/Bestiary.md

 - **Stealth:** 4

 **Abilities:**
 - **Transformation:** Can shift between human and wolf forms.
-In wolf form, add +2 to Physical and Agility.
+In wolf form, add +2 to Strength and Dexterity.
 - **Claws/Bite:** 2D+3 damage.
 - **Heightened Senses:** +3 to Perception rolls related to smell and hearing.
 - **Damage Resistance:** Werewolves are resistant to all damage except silver or fire so they take half damage